 Wind Cave, one of the world’s most prolonged and most complicated caverns, is located beneath the last remaining island of the pristine prairie.

-This network of passageways is home to box work, a unique creation that is rarely seen elsewhere and is named from the barometric winds near its entrance.
+This network of passageways is home to box work, a unique creation that is rarely seen elsewhere and is named after the barometric winds near its entrance.

 Wind Cave National Park is located in South Dakota’s southwest region.
 The large, underground Wind Cave, which includes chambers such as the Post Office and the Elks Room, is well-known.